 Step 2: Figure out how much money you want.

-Next, you’ll want to figure out how much funding your business needs to achieve its goals.
+Next, you’ll want to determine how much funding your business needs to achieve its goals.
 If you plan to apply for a business loan or some other type of financing, it’s also critical to determine how much money you can afford to borrow.
 You can estimate this figure by comparing your company’s monthly cash flow (after expenses) to the monthly payment amount of a new loan.

 The exercise of breaking down why you’re seeking capital (and how much money your business needs) can benefit you in two ways.
 First, it can help you develop a number that will guide you as you look for financing or investment opportunities.
-Additionally, it can empower you to clearly articulate why you need business capital and how you intend to use those funds to potential lenders or investors.
+Additionally, it can empower you to articulate clearly why you need business capital and how you intend to use those funds with potential lenders or investors.

 Step 3: Consider different funding options.

 When you’re trying to secure business capital for the first time, your funding choices may be limited (and possibly more expensive).
 Yet, there are still plenty of resources to consider.
 Depending on your company’s goals and the level of risk it represents to lenders or investors, one of the following options might work for you.

 Traditional business loans